kyuupichan/kcpp/README.rst

 Tests
 =====

-I have a testuite for the code but it is private.
+My testuite for the code is mostly private.
 Test case submissions for the public repo (using pytest) are welcome.

 Bug reports are also welcome.